 What happens when word fame becomes like the word awesome?
 Watered down and no longer relevant except in concepts relating to sub-par excellence?
 So what happens when there is no such thing as mainstream fame?

-Smaller and smaller interest groups will mix and personal choice will no longer become a decision as infinite choice will the standard.
-Advertising will begin to stop shouting at the the lowest common denominator because the bottom line is so low that no one can even find it anymore.
-Commercials that appealed to everyone will probably be something your children will read about in their history books “when people still watched TV”, which undoubtably will favor and mention certain trends as a last-ditch effort for corporate exposure.
+Smaller and smaller interest groups will mix and personal choice will no longer become a decision as an infinite choice will the standard.
+Advertising will begin to stop shouting at the lowest common denominator because the bottom line is so low that no one can even find it anymore.
+Commercials that appealed to everyone will probably be something your children will read about in their history books “when people still watched TV”, which undoubtedly will favor and mention certain trends as a last-ditch effort for corporate exposure.
 There are just too many things going on.
-No one will probably even notice and from a marketing standpoint this is probably a good move.
-In the end only the icing on the cake will be remembered anyways.
-These days who has the time to care about that stuff anyways.
+No one will probably even notice and from a marketing standpoint, this is probably a good move.
+In the end, only the icing on the cake will be remembered anyways.
+These days who has the time to care about that stuff anyway.

 Stop caring about how popular you are.
 Focus on your own group and become your very own tribal leader.
-Don’t you see?
+Don’t you see it?
 Having unlimited options for media exposure is just the same as having none at all.
-Once you get down to brass tacs you must realize that there are no quick fixes anymore for fame and a reputation.
+Once you get down to brass tacks you must realize that there are no quick fixes anymore for fame and a reputation.
 Even if you manage to slip through the cracks, you are still just a flash in the pan.
 Sure this technique might have worked in the good ol’ days when all you needed was a headline in a major newspaper, journal, magazine, to stand out and be remembered.
-Today publicity is important, but in a much different way.
-First you must become find your unique talent and control your niche.
-Gain followers who think like you do.
+Today publicity is important but in a much different way.
+First, you must become find your unique talent and control your niche.
+Gain followers who think as you do.
 Win the respect of your peers by supporting their work.
 Ignore the things you cannot have, for acknowledging the petty problem of getting likes on Facebook or winning that photo competition gives its existence credibility.
 The more attention you give to an enemy the stronger you make that enemy.
-It’s your choice: You can spend your time with in all of the weeds looking for a place to stand tall and see the river or you can turn your back and find the path that leads into the water itself.
+It’s your choice: You can spend your time within all of the weeds looking for a place to stand tall and see the river or you can turn your back and find the path that leads into the water itself.

 In summary, quality over quantity and ease of access is essential.
-Create work that forces the viewer or listener to an experience.
-In today’s cultue of quick fixes, touch-screens, and headphones your audience will thank you.
+Create work that forces the viewer or listener to experience.
+In today’s culture of quick fixes, touch-screens, and headphones your audience will thank you.
 Experiences cannot be bought or sold.
-Experiences transcend all of our consumerist tendencies and go strait to the heart.
+Experiences transcend all of our consumerist tendencies and go straight to the heart.